chartiful/vue-charts/README.md

-# vue-charts
+# Vue Charts

-SVG Charts for Vue
+Currently WIP.
+Needs to be published to NPM (all charts have been built out already).